-66 Geneva Conventions I-IV share in common the first three articles, known as "common articles."
-Common articles 2 and 3 of Geneva Convention Relative to the Treatment of Prisoners of War, Aug.
+^{52.} Geneva Conventions I-IV share in common the first three articles, known as "common articles."
+Common arts.
+2 & 3 of Geneva Convention Relative to the Treatment of Prisoners of War, Aug.
 12, 1949, 6 U.S.T.
 3316, 75 U.N.T.S.
-135, for instance, read:
+135, at http://icrc.org/ihL.nsf./FULL/365?
+OpenDocument:

 Art.
 2. In addition to the provisions which shall be implemented in peacetime, the present Convention shall apply to all cases of declared war or of any other armed conflict which may arise between two or more of the High Contracting Parties, even if the state of war is not recognized by one of them.
-The Convention shall also apply to all cases of partial or total occupation of the territory of a High Contracting Party, even if the said occupation meets with no armed resistance.
-Although one of the Powers in conflict may not be a party to the present Convention, the Powers who are parties thereto shall remain bound by it in their mutual relations.
-They shall furthermore be bound by the Convention in relation to the said Power, if the latter accepts and applies the provisions thereof.
+The Convention shall also apply to all cases of partial or total occupation of the territory of a High international law, the body of rules governing relations between states.
+The bulk of humanitarian law is contained in twin legal agreements: the four revised Geneva Conventions of 1949 and their Additional Protocols of 1977, which were first designed to protect civilians and persons no longer fighting (i.e., the wounded, the shipwrecked, prisoners of war, civilians in conflict zones); and the earlier Hague Conventions (1899, 1907), restricting the means and methods of warfare, which were subsequently merged with Geneva rules.53 Equally important, international humanitarian law is lex specialis that applies only during armed conflicts, which are themselves defined according to two types: international (between states) or noninternational (internal or civil wars)